 Those whose feet pronated when walking were significantly more likely to have bunions (“hallux valgus” in medical speak) and overlapping toes.
 Those whose feet supinated were significantly less likely to have bunions and hallux rigidus, or stiffness at the base of the big toe joint, which can lead to arthritis.

 In this study, there was no relationship between foot type and risk of developing plantar fasciitis.
 The study participants were drawn from the general population, not from among a group of runners

 We all are born with different body structure.
-Some people have flat feet and some have curved feet and therefore, speed control running shoes are necessary for individuals with flat feet.
+Some people have flat feet and some have curved feet and therefore, speed control running shoes for flat feet are necessary for individuals with flat feet.
 A flat foot can cause a lot of difficulties when it comes to keeping fit.
 The fallen-arches mean that you are more vulnerable to fitness problems caused by exercise.

 You can determine the type of your feet by doing the wet test.
 Wet test is basically done by wetting your foot with water and placing it on a piece of brown paper.
 Usually, a flat foot leaves behind a mark showing almost the whole foot.
 You can also check your foot physically, there is almost no arch going inward from the toe to the heel, for a flat foot.
 The curve height largely determines foot type and pronation.
 The best running shoes for flat feet people are those with movement control system.

 Motion control system shoes are designed not for the foot structure to change nor to correct the walking style but rather to work with the running style that it will assist the flat feet individual run with comfort.
 The best running shoes for flat runners must have good support.
 Because the mid sole of a flat individual are slightly curved, it also requires something which will absorb the shock.
 There should be a movement control system which can give additional support and stability.